azillion/alexzillion.com/src/content/blog/when-code-is-cheap.md

 before going further, some terms:

 - **"code is cheap"** = marginal cost of implementing a feature approaches zero relative to validation + integration
-- **"adaptation velocity"** = time-to-integrate-new-capability into production workflow (not "read hacker news faster")
+- **"adaptation velocity"** = time-to-integrate-new-capability into production workflow
 - **"customer metabolism"** = rate of change the buyer can absorb without trust or regulatory failure

 ## The Red Queen